Contributed By Araújo e Policastro Advogados

 Claimants shall present evidence demonstrating the:

-As previously mentioned in 2.1 Legal Basis for a Claim, the Competition Law establishes strict liability in cases of anti-competitive conduct.
+Also, as mentioned in 2.1 Legal Basis for a Claim, the Competition Law establishes strict liability in cases of anti-competitive conduct.
 Additionally, under the Civil Code, employers and companies are strictly, jointly and severally liable for redressing losses caused by their employees or executives.

-Under the Brazilian Civil Procedure Code, defendants must produce evidence to refute the alleged claim.
+Under the Civil Procedure Code, defendants must produce evidence to refute the alleged claim.
 Defendants bear the burden of proving facts that hamper, modify or extinguish claimants’ right to compensation.
 Passing on, therefore, is a matter for defendants to prove, as recently affirmed by the Court of Appeal of São Paulo.

 Courts regularly adopt a preponderance-of-evidence standard, although there is no generally applicable standard of proof and judges may rely on their analysis and assessment of the evidence produced by the parties during the proceeding.

 The right of action for damages is broadly conferred by the Competition Law on every factually injured party, without distinguishing between direct and indirect purchasers.
-However, indirect purchaser claims face substantial obstacles as, in principle, they bear the burden of proving causation and individual damages.
+However, indirect-purchaser claims face substantial obstacles as, in principle, they bear the burden of proving causation and individual damages.

 Representatives seek a broad declaratory decision establishing that defendants must pay damages to a class.
 Subsequently, the injury suffered by each member of the class is collectively or individually quantified and collected through liquidation and enforcement proceedings.